uDeviceX/uDeviceX/start/README.md

 following.

 I want to have three version of udx: B, M, A. I will change them in few steps.
 D means dumps restart files, R means read restart files.
+I want to have tests durining the steps.

 ## S0
 B, M, A the same.
 They all have the same states